 Many of the skills listed below are adjacent to more formalized competencies.
 Use those connections to your advantage.
-Once you’ve assessed the environment and needs in your PMO, consider adding one or more of these competencies to the training regimen for more targeted learning.
+Once you’ve assessed the environment and needs in your Project Team, consider adding one or more of these competencies to the training regimen for more targeted learning.

 Customer relations.
 Managing stakeholder concerns and expectations may be the overarching competency, but some organizations would do well to expand their training as it relates to customer relations.
 Project management professionals may need to develop new or different interaction styles to successfully oversee particular customer groups.
 Entire project teams sometimes require a better understanding of how best to address customer concerns, or a heightened awareness of how a project is likely to impact their internal or external customers.

 Vendor management.
 Often addressed as part of resource management, overseeing vendors and their work requires a distinct subset of skills and is a competency that may need its own focus in some organizations.
 PMP®s responsible for managing vendors must know how to maximize the resources—in particular, the technical expertise—they’re purchasing from these external partners.
 They also should be able to understand how to interpret market pressures that have the potential to influence negotiations or impact the availability of specific resources.

 Process management.
 Project management long ago gave up the concept of being all about the end result.
 Today’s PMP®s must engage in—and take control over—many disparate processes along the way.
 Maintaining efficiency often entails identifying portions of a process that need to be updated or streamlined, and dovetailing these activities into the broader responsibilities of project management is an advanced skill that doesn’t simply happen.